-To the extent that a Fund or an underlying mutual fund invests in foreign securities, the following would be applicable.
+To the extent that a Fund invests in foreign securities, the following would be applicable.
 Generally, trading in foreign securities markets is completed each day at various times prior to the Valuation Time.
-Due to the time differences between the closings of the relevant foreign securities exchanges and the time that a Fund or underlying fund's NAV is calculated, a Fund or underlying fund may fair value its foreign investments more frequently than it does other securities.
-When fair value prices are utilized, these prices will attempt to reflect the impact of the financial markets' perceptions and trading activities on the Fund or underlying fund's foreign investments since their last closing prices were calculated on their primary securities markets or exchanges.
-Pursuant to the Valuation Procedures, a Fund and affiliated underlying fund's foreign equity investments generally will be fair valued daily by an independent pricing service using models designed to estimate likely changes in the values of those investments between the times in which the trading in those securities is substantially completed and the close of the Exchange.
-When a Fund or an underlying fund uses fair value pricing, the values assigned to the Fund's foreign equity investments may not be the quoted or published prices of the investments on their primary markets or exchanges.
+Due to the time differences between the closings of the relevant foreign securities exchanges and the time that a Fund's NAV is calculated, a Fund may fair value its foreign investments more frequently than it does other securities.
+When fair value prices are utilized, these prices will attempt to reflect the impact of the financial markets' perceptions and trading activities on the Fund's investments since their last closing prices were calculated on their primary securities markets or exchanges.
+Pursuant to the Valuation Procedures, a Fund's foreign equity investments generally will be fair valued daily by an independent pricing service using models designed to estimate likely changes in the values of those investments between the times in which the trading in those securities is substantially completed and the close of the Exchange.
+When a Fund uses fair value pricing, the values assigned to the Fund's foreign equity investments may not be the quoted or published prices of the investments on their primary markets or exchanges.